ancai/nvm/README.md

 # MVVM
-a small demo of front-end MVVM framework
+a small demo of front-end framework of MVVM mode